ardiyoo/iFollow/README.md

 ALSO THE ALGORITHM OF TOOL WILL CHANGE COMPLETLY
 STAY TUNED

-OTA RELEASE 25 OF THIS MONTH
+ETA RELEASE 25 OF THIS MONTH